bylucas/wp-start/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 A basic WordPress Developer Theme that requires you to build a theme from the ground up.
-Designed to take a ready made html theme that needs to be turned into a WordPress them.
+Basic css styles to get started using the Phone1st Starter theme for html.https://phone1st-theme.netlify.com/

 * Basic Layout for developers to build on
 * WordPress common elements
-* Build theme first in html

 == Installation ==